hariprasath-v/Nnet101_Assistant/README.md

 This chatbot leverages Retrieval-Augmented Generation (RAG) to answer questions about neural networks.
 It combines a retriever to find relevant answers from a curated dataset and a generator to deliver clear, concise responses, making it a valuable tool for users seeking foundational knowledge in neural networks.

 ## Data Collection
 The data for this project was gathered using the StackExchange API and focused on fundamental questions related to neural networks.
 The collected answers vary in length.
-The Gemini 1.0 model was used to create a short summary of the answers.
+The Gemini 1.0 pro model was used to create a summary of the answers.
 You can find the data [here](https://github.com/hariprasath-v/Nnet101_Assistant/blob/main/data/Stackoverflow_data(neural_networks_stats)_pre_processed_Gemini_LLM.csv)